How To Boost Your Love For Life

 Friends and former colleagues ask me — what’s it like living and working in the Middle East?
 Over the months my answer to this question has evolved in ways which continue to surprise me.

-Early on, there’s the immediate impact of blazing sunshine, matched by intense heat during the summer months, all mitigated by ubiquitous air conditioning.
-There’s the bright white, monochromatic landscape outside of town and the impressive cityscape at night.
-The people are on the whole friendly and relationships built on trust gradually develop week by week.
+Early on, there’s the immediate impact of blazing sunshine, matched by such intense heat during the summer months, all mitigated by ubiquitous air conditioning.
+There’s the bright white, monochromatic landscape outside of town and the impressive neon cityscape at night.
+The people are on the whole friendly and relationships built on slowly won trust gradually develops week by week.

 My journey to work begins each day in the underground carpark.
 My spot is close to the exit, so it’s clunk-click, start the car, switch on a podcast and then on with the shades.
 There’s no need to check — the sun will be out — and then I’ll spin out through the Pearl and onto the Corniche which runs beside the sparkling aquamarine waters of West Bay.

 Reflecting on this daily routine, I realise that one of the essential pleasures of living in Qatar is the daily smorgasbord of sensory delight served up each day.
 Whether it’s that early morning journey to work, or the architecture that sweeps you up into the malls, museums and even hospitals, the glittering night lights, the bleak severity of the desert that lingers at the edge of things.
 The call to prayer, evocative as the sun sinks over the eastern skyline, the narrow alleys inside the Souk Waqif, tiny shops bulging with bolts of silk or overflowing with tubs of spices, the swirling incense mingling with conversations held in a hundred different languages.

 Finding myself in the moment so that these sensory experiences don’t pass me by, is something I’m focusing on doing better.
 It would be such a shame if such immersive sensations were to sink below my consciousness, become routine and so no longer available to enjoy.